 The School District of Shorewood strives to provide academic and extra-curricular programming in areas that promote high achievement and performance to meet community expectations.
 We seek to develop students who are critical thinkers, problem solvers, and empathic listeners who advocate for their opinion, exhibit strong positive character, and who are engaged in the world around them.

 Consequently, the District offers a variety of programs that are unique and focused on the needs of individual students.
 Special programming includes:

 - Variety of travel opportunities (academic and co-circular) 7-12

 - New Horizon Charter School- grades 9-12

-In addition to the core subjects of math, English, science, social studies, visual and performing arts, world language, and physical education, the District also provides services in support of students in the areas of Special Education, English Language Learners, and Title One.
+In addition to the core subjects of math, English, science, social studies, visual and performing arts, world language, and physical education, the District also provides services in support of students in the areas of Special Education, and English Language Learners (ELL).

 The School District assesses students using the Wisconsin Knowledge and Concepts Exam (WKCE).
 Students in grades 3,5,6 and 7 are assessed in math and reading and students in 4th, 8th and 10th grades are assessed in reading, language, math, science and social studies.
 The School District focuses on WKCE test results found in the areas of reading, math, and writing.
 The District believes that these areas are foundational and that all students should leave our District at graduation able to read and write and understand math at a proficient level.

 Our students consistently exceeded the national and WI average test scores for the ACT (American College Test).
 Shorewood students collectively have one of the highest scores in Southeastern WI.
 Each year, members of our senior class are recognized as commended, semi-finalists and finalists for the National Merit Scholarship Program.
 Further, well over 90% of our graduates attend post-secondary educational institutions.

 None of this is possible without the committed support of all of all of our stakeholders - administrators, School Board members, teachers, support staff, community members, students and parents.